 Index ¦ Archives ¦ Atom ¦ RSS

-The first problem we have to solve is how are we going to connect to Internet, you might have noticed that we don't have any program or applet that allows us to activate the Wi-Fi card or even the NetworkManager service to use the wired wetwork card or manage the different networks that are within our reach.
+The first issue to address is how to connect to the Internet.
+You may have noticed that there is no program or applet to activate the Wi-Fi card or manage the NetworkManager service for a wired network card or available networks.

-Assuming that you are already logged in and that your hardware is supported by Fedora, the wireless network card should be activated, but how do we connect to any of the networks we have available?
+Assuming you are logged in and your hardware is supported by Fedora, the wireless network card should already be activated.
+But how do you connect to the networks within range?

 nmcli

-In the previous post we installed a set of packages provided by the group "Hardware Support", this group provides support for a wide variety of networking hardware.
-We also install the group of packages corresponding to NetworkManager.
+In a previous post, we installed a set of packages from the "Hardware Support" group.
+This group provides support for various networking hardware.
+We also installed the package group for NetworkManager.

-nmcli is a command-line program that will allow us to activate by software the network hardware of our device, scan the networks that are around us and connect to them.
+nmcli is a command-line utility that allows us to activate network hardware, scan for available networks, and connect to them.

 nmcli networking on